 However, a “universal” or white wine glass is also a great option to enjoy a celebratory glass of sparkling wine or Prosecco.
 These wider-mouthed glasses allow the aromas to pop out of the glass, which can be muted with the traditional Champagne flute.

 This is probably the handiest invention to benefit the wine world.
 “Universal” glasses are suited for drinking any kind of wine.
 If you’re a drink-outta-any-glass kind of gal, then the universal wine glass is the shape for you.
 There’s no need to collect specific glasses for varietals if you classify yourself as a “casual wine fan.”
 Of course, if you want to step it up a notch, use a standard red wine glass for all reds and a Chardonnay glass for whites.

 Stemless glasses are great for everyday enjoyment.
 They’re an easy choice if you’re collapsing wine-in-hand after a long workday.
 However, we don’t recommend using them for higher-quality wines.
 Without the stem, you're forced to hold the bowl, which warms the wine—a white wine lover's nightmare.

 Are your glasses clean and need to be filled?
-Visit our Wine Shop to make your flavor palette and glasses happy with a number of our sophisticated wines.
+Visit our Wine Club to make your flavor palette and glasses happy with a number of our sophisticated wines.
 We’ll drink to that!
+Cheers!